Azodicarbonamide in Bread: ADA Uses, Bans, and Label Names

 The story of azodicarbonamide, commonly abbreviated ADA, is more complicated than that.
-It is a synthetic chemical that has been banned for use in food across the European Union, the United Kingdom, Australia, and Singapore.
-Yet in the United States, it remains perfectly legal — approved as a dough conditioner and flour-bleaching agent in bread products at up to 45 parts per million.
-Understanding why requires looking at both the chemistry and the regulatory history behind one of food safety's most contested additives.
+It is a synthetic chemical that is still allowed in the United States as a dough conditioner and flour-treatment agent in bread products at up to 45 parts per million, while EU food-additive rules do not authorize it for food use.
+Singapore's public permitted-additives list also does not include azodicarbonamide, and Australia/New Zealand discussions are best checked against FSANZ permissions rather than generic banned-country lists.
+Understanding the difference requires looking at both the chemistry and the regulatory history behind one of food safety's most contested additives.

 What Azodicarbonamide Actually Does